 For Virtual C&I HDR resource(s):

-Each Virtual C&I HDR resource is associated with a virtual meter point ID that reflects contributor changes to a capacity market participant’s virtual portfolio.
+Each Virtual C&I HDR resource is associated with a virtual meter point ID that reflects demand response contributor changes to a capacity market participant’s virtual portfolio.
 Capacity market participants are required to submit three months of aggregated measurement data (on a five-minute interval basis) through Online IESO only for months in which they are activated for their demand response capacity obligations.
 The Online IESO data submission must include measurement data for the activation month and two previous months of historical data in a single three-month data file per virtual meter point ID.

 Processing of Measurement Data